Menu

 History:

-Myra Coffield (daughter and founder of Coffield Scholarship):
+Myra Coffield (Charlotte's daughter and the founder of the Dr. Coffield Scholarship):

 “I would like to take this opportunity to introduce my mother – Dr. Charlotte A. Coffield.
 While there is much to read about her professional career, I would like to share with you a glimpse of her character.
 Known as Charlotte in professional circles, but more affectionately called Perry by family and friends, she was a smart, determined, and compassionate woman whose life was defined by service, strength, and kindness.